rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 Rackspace provides fully managed, automated, and highly available products and services, including MongoDB®, Elasticsearch®, PostgreSQL, Redis®, and CockroachDB, which our expert DBAs and customer data engineers support.
-The ObjectRocket platform provides instant access to production-ready instances with the latest database technologies, elastic resources to shrink and grow capacity, and performance based on your application’s needs&mdash;all on a secure platform monitored and maintained by a team of database experts.
+ObjectRocket provides instant access to production-ready instances with the latest database technologies, elastic resources to shrink and grow capacity, and performance based on your application’s needs&mdash;all on a secure platform that is monitored and maintained by a team of database experts.

 With this service, Rackspace ensures that the database is reliable, scalable,